Aapka Consultant Judgment Series- In this series, we are providing case analysis of Landmark Judgments of Hon’ble Supreme Court of India.

 Whether the order of injunction could be issued in the exercise of the inherent powers of the court under Section 151 of the Code for restraining party from proceeding suit in other court?

 The learned counsel for the appellant argued that court could not exercise its inherent powers when there were specific provisions under S. 94 and Order XXXIX of the Code for issue of interim injunctions.
 In this regard, Supreme Court was of opinion that the S. 94 does not expressly prohibits the issue of a temporary injunction in circumstances not covered by Order XXXIX or by any rules made under the Code.
-It was well-settled that the provisions of the Code are not exhaustive for the simple reason that the Legislature was incapable of contemplating all the possible circumstances which may arise in future litigation and consequently for providing the procedure for them.
+It was well-settled that the provisions of the Code are not exhaustive for the simple reason that the Legislature was incapable of contemplating all the possible circumstances which may arise in future litigation and consequently for providing the procedure for them, in this case assistance from lawyers like the litigation lawyer in Singapore will be needed.
 Order XXXIX Rule 1 and 2 provide that in circumstances mentioned in them the Court may grant a temporary injunction.
 Further, the provision of Section 151 of the Code makes it clear that the inherent powers were not controlled by the provisions of the Code.
 The section itself says that nothing in the Code shall be deemed to limit or otherwise affect the inherent power of the Court to make orders necessary for the ends of justice.
 In the face of such a clear statement, it is not possible to hold that the provisions of the Code control the inherent power by limiting it or otherwise affecting it.

 The court in which a subsequent suit has been filed was prohibited from proceeding with the trial of that suit in certain specified circumstances.
 When there is a special provision in the Code of Civil Procedure for dealing with the contingencies of two such suits being instituted, recourse to the inherent powers under Section 151 is not justified.